orensul/HaltEval/halteval_results/README.md

   0.48–0.52).
 Both confirm that the weak per-class numbers stem from where the decision boundary sits, not from poor ranking — which is exactly why AUC-ROC is the fairer headline metric here.
-- **Qwen3-Coder-30B (SWE-agent) performs at chance (AUC 0.508).** Unlike the frontier models, it does not rank functions better than random and is heavily biased toward `T` (150 T vs 5 NT predictions → NT recall 0.044).
-It also failed to return a verdict on 32 / 187 functions.
-The open small model is not competitive on this task in this regime.

 ### Validation